Redundant but useful to know...

 Useful MacOs Features that used to be Standalone Apps

-Have you ever come across a super useful, but simple macOS application that performs such an intuitive task within your workflow, that you are left wondering; Why hasn’t its function been incorporated ‘natively’ within macOs?
+Have you ever come across a super useful, but simple macOS application that performs such an intuitive task within your workflow, that you are left wondering; Why isn’t its function incorporated within the macOs as a default feature?

 Well, hold your horses, because here are 4 such macOs functions that readily fit into, or aid, whatever your workflow that you may not have known, exists, or rather, use to exists as a standalone app.

-Now, whilst I say the above, remember, macOs throughout its history has been an Os with many less known commands and hidden functions.
-Most of the following are easily accessible by applying the standard ‘right click’ mouse option.
-So here goes;
+Now, remember, macOS throughout its history has been an operating system with many less known commands and hidden functions.
+Fortunately in this case, most of the following examples are easily accessible by applying the standard ‘right click’ mouse option… So here goes;

 One of my most welcomed macOs utility software function is the ability to rename multiple files at a time from a simple click.
 This was a function I handled previously by using a standalone app called Name Mangler.